draekko/BLESensor/README.md

 BLE Sensor
 ======================

-Fork of the Sensirion Smart Gadget App to work with Tuya sensors (Temperature/Humidty) with pvvx firmwares.
+Fork of the Sensirion Smart Gadget App to work with Tuya sensors (Temperature/Humidty) with pvvx firmwares from [here](https://github.com/pvvx/THB2 "Tuya Pvvx firmware").